groupby/gb-tracker-client/docs/event-types.md

 ```

 ## Home page view
-For sending details of products (or SKU within a product) displayed on home page
+For sending details of products (or SKU within a product) displayed on home page.

 ```typescript
 import {HomePageViewEvent} from "./models";